epinio/docs/src/explanations/advanced.md

 Kubed is installed by Epinio to keep secrets that are needed in more than one namespace synced.
-For example, the TLS certificate of the [Container Registry](#container-registry) is also needed in the Tekton staging namespace, in order to trust the certificate when pushing the application images.
+For example, the TLS certificate of the [Container Registry](#container-registry) is also needed in Epinio's staging namespace, in order to trust the certificate when pushing the application images.

 Kubed makes sure that if the source secret changes, the copy will change too.